Have you ever left a conversation feeling warmed from the outside – in?

 16. What habits do you have that are working for you?

 Occasionally I make a friend whose exterior is hard to get through.
 It reminds me of watching one of my kids pick at a bandaid.
 He tugs and prods, tests and tries again—until finally, that (probably nonexistent) owie sees the light of day!

 Sometimes a friend or family member may not run with the first few questions you throw out there.
 But if you have enough questions in your repertoire and if you care enough to keep asking them, I bet you’ll get through.

 And because they bear repeating, the words of Helen Keller, from my previous post: “I would rather walk with a friend in the dark, than alone in the light.”

 photo credit: alt design summit.
-If you look closely, you can see me in the top photo. 🙂
+If you look closely, you can see a sliver of me in the top photo. 🙂